dinhanhthi/dinhanhthi.com/posts/mooc/2020-08-24-deeplearning-ai-tensorflow-course-2.md

     shear_range=0.2,
     zoom_range=0.2,
     horizontal_flip=True,
-    fill_mode='nearest'         # fill any pixel may been lost by the "nearest" ones )
+    fill_mode='nearest'         # fill any pixel may be lost by the "nearest" ones )

 validation_datagen = ImageDataGenerator(rescale=1/255)